piskvorky/gensim/README.txt

 ==============================================

-**Gensim** is a Python framework designed to help make the conversion of natural language texts to the Vector Space Model as simple and natural as possible.
+**Gensim** is a Python framework designed to help make the conversion of natural language texts to their underlying semantic representation as simple and natural as possible.

-Gensim contains algorithms for unsupervised learning from raw, unstructured digital texts, such as **Latent Semantic Analysis**, **Latent Dirichlet Allocation** or **Random Projections**.
+Gensim contains fast implementations of algorithms for unsupervised learning from raw, unstructured digital texts, such as **Latent Semantic Analysis**, **Latent Dirichlet Allocation** or **Random Projections**.
 These algorithms discover hidden (*latent*) corpus structure.
 Once found, documents can be succinctly expressed in terms of this structure, queried for topical similarity and so on.

 If the previous paragraphs left you confused, you can first read more about the `Vector Space Model <http://en.wikipedia.org/wiki/Vector_space_model>`_ and `unsupervised